 Arise Virtual Solutions – Arise contracts with thousands of small businesses run by someone like you!
 These small businesses provide sales, customer service, and technical support from home, for Fortune 500 companies such as Intuit TurboTax and Carnival.

 For a small investment you can be up and running your home-based customer support business in no time.
 Register now to use the Arise Platform today and start your journey to a more balanced life with endless possibilities.

 LiveWorld – Virtual, part-time, work from home positions as Customer Service/Care Agents.
 Perform tasks including social customer service and one-to-one engagement.
 Check their job listings for openings.

 The Chat Shop – Work as an online chat agent.
 You’ll be working with customers on issue resolution as well as assisting with sales.
 Training is provided.
 35 – 40 hours a week.

-With an average hourly rate in the U.S. around $12, a data entry job sounds like an easy and possibly attractive work from home opportunity.
+With an average hourly rate in the U.S. around $12, data entry is a potentially easy part-time job and an attractive work from home opportunity.